wizz13150/PDQ_Repo/PDQ Inventory Tools/Tools/Ajout Groupe AD/README.md

 Powershell script to find and shows AD Groups, print a Menu with a number for each group, choose one and then add the selected computer to this AD Group.
 Way more comfortable than .mcc.
 Usefull One !
 I'm only looking for groups that are called "G_ordinateurs*", you need to adjust this and translate as well.
-It looks  shitty, but i'm not a Powershell expert at all ahah, and it works.
+It looks shitty, but i'm not a Powershell expert at all ahah.
+It works and there is color, so i'm happy with that.
 I don't think i will improve this by myself.
 I let you suggest me improvments :)
 ````